Tag Archives: Equity Research

 Fundamental analysis is a method for finding a stock’s actual value.
 A stock’s current price may not accurately reflect its actual value.
 In the market, the stock might well be overvalued or undervalued.
 The fundamental analysis aids investors in determining the health of a company, resulting in the stock’s current value.
 This is accomplished by applying a variety of qualitative and quantitative parameters.
 The primary goal of this strategy is to find fundamentally sound organizations to make long-term investments in them.

 Fundamental analysis examines connected economic and financial elements to determine a security’s intrinsic value.
 Fundamental analysts look at everything that can impact the value of a security, from macroeconomic issues like the condition of the market and industry circumstances to microeconomic elements like the company’s management effectiveness.
-The goal is to arrive at a figure compared to the current security price to determine whether these are undervalued or overvalued.
-Technical analysis, which forecasts the price direction by analyzing previous market information such as volume and price, is believed to oppose this stock analysis approach.
+The goal is to calculate a value that investors can compare with the current security price to determine if the stock is undervalued or overvalued.
+This approach contrasts with technical analysis, which predicts price direction by analyzing past market data such as volume and price.

 Discounted Cash Flow Analysis is a proven technique for fundamental analysis